 What does it mean to be a Catholic School when the majority of students are not Catholic?

-Even after the majority of Catholics had long abandoned the Gesu parish in North Philadelphia, Gesu School remained — as a matter of faith and social justice — to provide our mostly non-Catholic inner-city children with a quality education.
-At Gesu, we believe that each student is a gift from God who needs nurturing, love, guidance and devotion.
+Even after the Gesu parish in North Philadelphia closed, Gesu School remained — as a matter of faith and social justice — to provide our mostly non-Catholic inner-city children with a quality education.
+At Gesu, we believe that each student is a gift from God who needs nurturing, love, guidance, and devotion.
 We believe that each child has the ability to learn, and it is our responsibility and purpose to provide unconditional love and a supportive atmosphere in which each child can develop to his or her fullest potential.

-While Catholic beliefs and traditions are taught as part of the religious curriculum, we place a strong emphasis on helping students develop strong characters, solid morals and lasting values.
+While Catholic beliefs and traditions are taught as part of the religious curriculum, we place a strong emphasis on helping students develop strong character, solid morals, and lasting values.
 We teach respect for all people and all faiths, exposing students to the world’s major religions.
 We raise students’ awareness of social justice issues and encourage generosity.

 From classroom debates over the death penalty and service-learning projects to mission collections that help children overseas, Gesu’s students have the opportunity to grow spiritually, socially, and emotionally, whatever their faith background.